 Days Active — The number of days the the developer check in code.

 Work Type — The highest types of work an engineer is focused on.

+Risk — an estimate of how likely it is a particular commit will cause problems.
+Think of this as a pattern-matching engine, where Waydev is looking for anomalies that might cause problems.
 Some of the questions we ask when looking at risk are: ‘How big is this commit?
 Are the changes tightly grouped or spread throughout the code-base?
 How serious are the edits being made — are they trivial edits or deeper, more severe changes to existing code?’

-tt100 is the time it takes for an engineer to create 100 productive lines of code (code without churn).
+TT100 — the time it takes for an engineer to create 100 productive lines of code (code without churn).

 PRs — the number of pull requests created by an engineer.

 PRs Open — the number of open pull requests of an engineer.

 PRs Closed — the number of closed pull requests of an engineer.

 PRs Merged — the number of merged pull requests of an engineer.

 PRs Merged Without Review — the number of pull requests merged without review by an engineer.